Sorghum: Nutrition

 The grain is edible and nutritious.
 It can be eaten raw when young and milky, but has to be boiled or ground into flour when mature.

 Sorghum grain is 72% carbohydrates including 7% dietary fiber, 11% protein, 3% fat, and 12% water (table).
-In a reference amount of 100 g, sorghum grain supplies 79 calories and rich contents (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals (table).
+In a reference amount of 100 g, sorghum grain supplies 329 calories and rich contents (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals (table).

 In the early stages of plant growth, some sorghum species may contain levels of hydrogen cyanide, hordenine, and nitrates lethal to grazing animals.
 Plants stressed by drought or heat can also contain toxic levels of cyanide and nitrates at later stages in growth.

 Use

 Food and drink

 Sorghum is widely used for food and animal fodder.
 It is also used to make alcoholic beverages.
-It can be made into couscous, porridge, or flatbreads such as Indian Jōḷada roṭṭi or tortillas; and it can be burst in hot oil to make a popcorn, smaller than that of maize.
+It can be made into couscous, porridge, or flatbreads such as Indian jōḷada roṭṭi or tortillas; and it can be burst in hot oil to make a popcorn smaller than that of maize.
 Since it does not contain gluten, it can be used in gluten-free diets.

 In South Africa, characteristically sour malwa beer is made from sorghum or millet.
 The process involves souring the mashed grain with lactic acid bacteria, followed by fermenting by the wild yeasts that were on the grain.
 In China and Taiwan, sorghum is one of the main materials of Kaoliang liquor, a type of the colourless distilled alcoholic drink baijiu.
+In Uganda, sorghum is an ingredient used in angodic, which is a traditional food of the Karamojong people.

 In countries including the US, the stalks of sweet sorghum varieties are crushed in a cane juicer to extract the sweet molasses-like juice.
 The juice is sold as syrup, and used as a feedstock to make biofuel.